violetblue7/deep-learning-challenge/README.md

 # Model Performance Comparison

-This section summarizes the performance metrics of different machine learning models used in the analysis.
-Each model's accuracy, precision, recall, and F1-score are presented to facilitate comparison.

-## Performance Metrics

 | Model              | Accuracy | Precision | Recall | F1-Score |
 |--------------------|----------|-----------|--------|----------|
 | Gradient Boosting  | 0.7251   | 0.7246    | 0.7803 | 0.7514   |